jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Among the existing WebAssembly interpreters, two of them have good performance and WASI support: `wasm3` and `wamr` (Intel's micro-runtime).

 `wasm3` is a really great piece of code.
 It is just a bunch of small, portable, zero-dependencies C code, that can easily be embedded into any project, including iOS applications.
 It can also itself be compiled to WebAssembly, [which is pretty cool](https://webassembly.sh/?run-command=wasm3).
 System requirements: ~64Kb for code and ~10Kb RAM.
-This is ridiculously low, making `wasm3` a decent choice on constrained environments.
+This is ridiculously low, making `wasm3` a decent choice for constrained environments.
 I also found it to be very convenient for debugging WebAssembly linking issues.

 `WAMR` or `iamr` is another small runtime, developed by Intel.
 It is slightly more complicated to use, as it requires a specific toolchain to be compiled and has various features that can be chosen at compile-time.
 It can also leverage LLVM to provide JIT and AOT capabilities, which is a little bit disturbing and probably not why you would use such a project for.
 However, it just got a "fast interpreter", so I had to give it a spin.